pcurt/mapio-docs/docs/source/os-update.rst

 *  Reboot the gateway

 The update process will take a few minutes, look at the epaper screen to see when MAPIO is available again.
-After the update, you can verify that the expected version has been installed on the setup wizard webserver or on the epaper screen.
+After the update, you can verify that the expected version has been installed on the setup web server or on the epaper screen.

 .. warning::
     The bundles are signed image.
 You can only update the running OS with a bundle with the correct signature.